Archive for the ‘Fitzrovia’ Category

 The Austin A70

-Burgess drove the Austin down to Mayfair again where he dropped into Gieve’s the tailors at number 27 Old Bond Street at around 3 pm.
-The two hundred year old company had only been at the premises for about ten years because the original flagship store a few doors down at number 21 had been destroyed by a German bomb in 1940.
+Burgess drove the Austin down to Mayfair where he dropped into Gieve’s the tailors at number 27 Old Bond Street at around 3 pm.
+The two hundred year old company had only been at the premises for about ten years as the original flagship store a few doors down at number 21 had been destroyed by a German bomb in 1940.

-Incidentally, Gieves and Hawkes, now maybe the most famous bespoke tailoring name in the world, only merged in 1974 when Gieve’s Ltd bought out Hawkes enabling it to also acquire the valuable freehold of No. 1 Savile Row.
+Gieves and Hawkes, incidentally, now possibly the most famous bespoke tailoring name in the world, only merged in 1974 when Gieve’s Ltd bought out Hawkes enabling it to also acquire the valuable freehold of No. 1 Savile Row.
 The acquisition was good timing because Gieve’s flagship store in Old Bond Street was again destroyed by high-explosive not long after the merger, this time courtesy of the IRA.
-From then on, number 1 Savile Row became Gieve’s and Hawkes as it is today.
+From 1975, number 1 Savile Row became Gieve’s and Hawkes which is where it is today.

 Gieve's after the IRA bomb in 1974

-At Gieve’s Burgess bought a ‘fibre’ suitcase and a white mackintosh and then went to meet Miller again.
+At Gieve’s, Burgess bought a ‘fibre’ suitcase and a white mackintosh and then went to meet Miller again.
 After a couple of drinks he dropped the young American back at his hotel telling him: “I’ll call for you at half-past seven.”
 Burgess didn’t, and Miller never saw him again.

 After his relatively long lunch Maclean took a taxi down to the Traveller’s Club – the West End club that had long been associated with the Foreign Office.
 He had two drinks at the bar and cashed a cheque for five pounds which he did most weekends so it wouldn’t have seemed unusual.
 There wasn’t anyone at the club he knew and he returned to his office just after three.